rurre/PumkinsAvatarTools/README.md

 - To launch the tool go to `Tools > Pumkin > Avatar Tools` in your Unity project.

+- If you're having any issues with the tool, try resetting it's settings by going to `Tools > Pumkin > Reset Tool Preferences`

 Also check out the new [Wiki](https://github.com/rurre/PumkinsAvatarTools/wiki) for a more detailed explanation of what everything does.

 I also have a [Discord Server](https://discord.gg/7vyekJv)!
 Join it to stay up to date with this tool's updates.
 At least until I make an auto updater.